 Because of these factors, it is important, though not mandatory, that you test your system when you suspect something is wrong or you just want to check that an install went well.

-Double click the OCXDriverTest icon you set up.
-Its screen shot is in figure 3.1.
+Double click the DriverTest icon that you set up.
+Its screen shot is in figure 3.2.